What's your top energy saving tip? We'd love you to share your ideas with our energy-savvy Twitter community, using the hashtag #summerenergysavings.

 A five-minute shower uses about a third of the water a bath does, so when the kids need cleaning, encourage them to step into the shower instead of soaking in the tub – not only will it save energy, it’ll be infinitely more refreshing on a hot summer’s day.

 A word of warning though, if you have a power shower, this may use even more water and energy than running a bath, so it could also be worth investing in a shower monitor to keep tabs on the amount of water you’re using.

 If you really want to try and manage your energy usage, it's well worth getting a smart meter installed - not only will this show you exactly when and how you're using gas and electricity, it'll also let you know how much it's costing you.
 Go to Smart Energy GB for more details.

-What's your top energy saving tip?
-We'd love you to share your ideas with our energy-conscious Twittercommunity.
-And for even more energy saving tips, check out How to reduce your gas and electricity usage.
+For even more energy saving tips, check out How to reduce your gas and electricity usage.